Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **Surface**

-I chose for the opacity css property for my background images, so it gives a more designed look.
-I chose the font 'Sans Open', because I like how this font looks like and its nice to read.
+* I chose for the opacity css property for my background images, so it gives a more designed look.
+* My website is in color, so it gives a warm appearance

 **Technologies**